|Rewards Rating:||2.9 / 5|

 - Use the card for all of Drury purchases, but use other higher-earning rewards cards for all other purchases.

-- Do not use the card abroad if you do not want to incur the 3 percent foreign-transaction fee.
+- Do not use the card abroad if you do not want to incur the foreign transaction fee.

 Our reviews and best card recommendations are based on an objective rating process and are not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy